codeurjc-students/2021-ElasticSearch-Logs/README.md

 I will be posting some entries in my [Blog](https://medium.com/@cris.dgrnu), so as you can follow the process of building a big app like this one

 ## Technologies
-The main technologies used to build the app are the following:
+The main technologies used to build the application are the following:
 - Maven to enpackage the Server.
 - Angular on the Client to have the beneficts of SPA applications.
 - Spring Boot on the Server to manage the services.